 |

 Figure 1 The spray, as you can see illustrated here, does not go straight on the surface and much of it goes off into the air in a cloud or mist.
-Not only is it wasteful of the cleaner to some extent, but it can highly disgust someone who's eating or about to, and then has to deal with a disgusting smell while there.
+Not only is it wasteful, but it can highly disgust someone who's eating or about to, and then has to deal with a disgusting smell while there.
 This can actually drive your customers to leave quickly and not order a substantial sized check, nor desire to return anytime soon. |

 |